Conducting Electives

 • In Year 2 there is a 10-credit option where basic technical foundations are taught.

-• In Years 3 and 4 there are a range of 20-credit electives in Instrumental Conducting, Choral Conducting and Vocal Leadership.
+• In Years 3 and 4 there are a range of 20-credit electives in Instrumental Conducting, Choral Conducting, and Vocal Leadership.

-Those with a serious interest, perhaps with a view to postgraduate conducting study, can elect to take a Further Conducting course and a pathway option.
 Should a student select all available options across Years 3 and 4, 100 credits out of 240 could be in conducting subjects.

 Observation

 Being at the RNCM means there is always something to do with conducting happening.
-As a student at the College you’re welcome to observe any classes, masterclasses and rehearsals.
+As a student at the College, you’re welcome to observe any classes, masterclasses and rehearsals.